syselement/ine-notes/emapt/android/README.md

 ![](.gitbook/assets/image-20231204120646126.png)

 - Opening `out_LocatingSecrets.jar`, `onCreate` method can be found with resource id of `R.layout.activity_access`
-  - this id vale can be found in the `R` file
+  - this id value can be found in the `R` file

 ![jadx-gui](.gitbook/assets/image-20231204123127000.png)